fmenat/PyLearningCrowds/docs/methods.md

 * **max_iter: *int, default=50***
 The maximum number of iterations to iterate between E and M.
 * **tolerance: *float, default=3e-2***
-The maximus difference on the parameters and loss between  the iterations to train.
+The maximum relative difference on the parameters and loss between the iterations to train.

 ```python
 fit(*args)